Book Club Discussion Questions

 22. Is the FBI on the right track?
 Are the White Separatists really behind these nuclear attacks?

-Miles A. Maxwell -- out of Cheyenne, Wyoming -- is the author of Loss Of Reason, Search For Reason, Drone (Prequel) and the forthcoming Finding Reason in the State Of Reason mystery series, and the Naomi Soul murder mystery Die By The Pen.
+Miles A. Maxwell -- out of Cheyenne, Wyoming -- is the author of Loss Of Reason, Search For Reason, Finding Reason and Drone (Prequel) in the State Of Reason mystery series, and the Naomi Soul mystery-thriller series Die By The Pen and Vibrate.